1. Introduction

 - Closely represents modern high-speed engines

-9. Advantages of Fuel–Air Cycle Analysis
+9. Advantages and Disadvantage of FuelโAir Cycle Analysis

-11. Applications
+10. Applications

 - IC engine design and development